Sunil-Pradhan/javascript-cheatsheet/README.md

 #### Nested if statement

-Embedding if statement inside another if statement is called JavaScript nested if statement.
+Embedding if statement inside another if statement is called nested if statement.
 Here, else statement allows you to print different statements depending upon the expression result (true, false).

 Syntax: